nukehub-dev/nukebox/README.md

 ![Build and Test](https://github.com/ahnaf-tahmid-chowdhury/NuclearBoy/actions/workflows/run_build_and_test.yml/badge.svg)

-This is a shell script designed to set up a development environment for nuclear physics simulations and calculations.
+This package manager is designed to set up a development environment for nuclear physics simulations and calculations.
 It automates the installation/update of various packages and libraries ([PyNE][pyne], [OpenMC][openmc], [DAGMC][dagmc], and [Geant4][geant4]) required for running nuclear physics simulations and analyses.

 [pyne]: https://pyne.io/
 [openmc]: https://docs.openmc.org/en/stable/